5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 # Job applicants central head commisioning office
 If you want to join we have a job applications server in this repository.
 Each recruit will be assigned 3 missions based on their background knowledge.
-If all 3 missions are successfully done, then the recruit can skip the training.
+If all 3 missions are successfully passed, then the recruit can skip the training.
 Then they go on to actual missions.
-If not then new recruits will be given training course based on what field they want.
+These recruits are called Recruits+ If not then new recruits will be given training course based on what field they want.

 Any personnel who would want to leave would be checked thoroughly by the PSKS HCD.